edadma/dynamic_buffer.h/README.md

 - `db_release()` decreases reference count (automatic cleanup)
 - Buffers are freed when reference count reaches zero

-### Zero-Copy Slicing
+### Buffer Slicing
 Create independent copies of buffer portions:
 - `db_slice()` creates an independent copy of a buffer portion
 - `db_slice_from()` and `db_slice_to()` for common slice patterns
-- Slices are independent buffers, not views
+- Slices are independent buffers with their own memory

 ### Builder Pattern
 Efficient construction of complex buffers: